SamZhang02/SamZhang02/README.md

 # Hi, my name is Sam Zhang.

-I am presently in pursuit of a Bachelor's of Arts in Computer Science and Statistics at McGill University in Montreal, Canada.
+I am a student in Computer Science and Statistics at McGill University in Montreal, Canada, and I am currently doing an exchange semester at the National University of Singapore in Singapore.
 I speak English (en), Français (fr) and 中文 (zh)

 My current areas of interest are: